Sam Salz (art dealer): Charitable donations

 The Declaration of Independence of the United States of America, July 4, 1776, circa 1873 by Charles Édouard Armand-Dumaresq, has been on display in the White House Cabinet Room since the late-1980s.

 Salz gave sketches by Paul Gauguin to the Israel Museum in Jerusalem.
-In 1959, he donated to the Édouard Manet's Asparagus to the Louvre (placed in the Musée d'Orsay in 1986).
+In 1959, he donated Édouard Manet's Asparagus to the Louvre (placed in the Musée d'Orsay in 1986).
 To the Art Institute of Chicago, he gave works including, in 1963, Virgin and Child with Saint Elizabeth and John the Baptist as a Child by Jacques Blanchard.
 He presented Claude Monet's The Bodmer Oak, Fontainebleau Forest to the Metropolitan Museum of Art.
 He donated the sculpture The Serf by Henri Matisse and paintings and drawings by Vuillard to the Museum of Modern Art.
 In recognition of his philanthropy, the Metropolitan Museum of Art named Salz as Fellow in Perpetuity of the Museum.
-In Jerusalem, Salz underwrote the construction of a small park (גן משה זלץ) named for his father, who had been murdered by the Germans during the Holocaust.
+In Jerusalem, Salz underwrote the construction of a small park Gan Moshe Tsaltz (גן משה זלץ; Moshe Salz Garden), which is named for his father, who had been murdered by the Germans during the Holocaust.

 During the Kennedy administration, he donated to the White House the painting The Declaration of Independence of the United States of America, July 4, 1776 by Charles Édouard Armand-Dumaresq.

+Collections

+Part of Salz's photographic archive related to his career as a dealer is available in the Department of Image Collections at the National Gallery of Art Library.